Olakunle Churchill: Awards and recognition

 In 2015, Churchill received a Nigeria Goodwill Ambassador Award.
 In 2016, he was awarded an honorary doctorate degree in communication sociale from ISCG University, Cotonou.
 He appeared on the cover for the 11th edition of La Mode Magazine success builder issue and received a recognition award from the same magazine at the Green October Event 2016 in recognition of "his significant humanitarian contribution to humanity".
 In 2017, he received a chieftaincy title from the Kagoro community, and from the council of chiefs of Kamara community, Liberia.
 He received the African Youth and Governance Champion Award for his "immense contributions to entrepreneurship, agriculture and ICT" and a Humanitarian Award at the AfroGlobal Television Excellence Awards.
 He received the Special Recognition Award at the 2017 City People Movie Awards and Man of the Year at the 2017 Scream Awards.
 In 2018, he received a chieftaincy title as Ezinwa Chukwu Mere Eze by Nike Community, Enugu East, Enugu State.
 In 2019, he appeared on the cover for the 12th edition of Attention Magazine impact impression.

 Marriage to Tonto Dikeh

 Churchill and Tonto Dikeh met in 2014 at Escape Nightclub in Lagos during the birthday party of Churchill's brother.
 Dikeh became pregnant six months after they started dating and they married on 29 August 2015 at her hometown Rumukani, Rumukwuta, Rivers State.
 In 2016, they had a son together and divorced the following year in July 2017.

 Personal life

 Churchill was raised by his grandmother in Ondo State.
 He is the adopted son of former Nigerian president, Olusegun Obasanjo.
+He married Rosaline Meurer in 2021, and they have a son together.